-Sara Jewell is an award-winning narrative journalist who strives to tell stories that shine a light on the indomitable power of the human spirit.
-Her writing is a mix of humour and poignancy, opinion and curiousity.
+Through her work, she strives to shine a light on the resilience of the human heart and spirit.
+Her writing is a mix of curiosity and poignancy, opinion and humour.